RefactoringTools/devo/README.md

 ###High Level Visualisation

+**You must have SD Erlang installed to run the high level visualisation**

 First, if you just ran the low level example kill the 'node1' repl.
 In a terminal that is in the 'devo/tests' directory run

 ```